 Rapid object clone technology and intelligent connectors allow users to create their map in an intuitive and efficient manner, expanding from the central concept as quickly as the ideas come to mind.
 By extending the capabilities of PRO with the Concept Map solution, as well as ConceptDraw's other mind mapping add-ons, users are given access to comprehensive vector stencil libraries that compliment any illustrative style.

 Concept maps are a valuable way of sharing knowledge.
-ConceptDraw PRO, and other products in the ConceptDraw Office suite, offer unparalleled choice in how you share that knowledge.
+ConceptDraw DIAGRAM v12, and other products in the ConceptDraw Office suite, offer unparalleled choice in how you share that knowledge.
 Set up group brainstorming sessions, display maps as presentations, import and export to PowerPoint and other popular software, and link to external sources.
 Help and training materials are available for each step of the process, from templates that help you get started, through to presentation guides and video tips and tricks.
 For building concept maps, or any diagramming task, find the solution at ConceptDraw.